- What Is a Project Status Report?

 You next will want to list the accomplishments.
 Use hard facts, numbers and details, and how they reflect your progress to achieve the overall goals and objectives of the project.
 Speaking of goals, you’ll want to state them, too, especially the goal of the report.

 Don’t neglect problems.
 Note the bottlenecks and roadblocks that are preventing you from being when you planned to be at this point in the project.
-Set expectations by detailing issues that could grow into problems that make it harder to reach your target.
+Set expectations by detailing risks and issues that could grow into problems that make it harder to reach your target.
 Also, write out how you plan to address and resolve these issues as they arise and what resources will be needed.

 Best Practices for Presenting Project Status Reports